vcync/modV/README.md

 };
 ```

-Please see the bundled modules for extra stuff.
+Please see the bundled modules for good examples!

-*will expand this at some point*